-[Name of the parish or the Service] is a reputable organization, and that's why we created this code of conduct for our employees and our volunteers whether clergy members, religious or laity.
-If our employees and volunteers have all an importance and an individuality, we are all collectively an agency concerned to act in the best interests of minors and vulnerable adults.
+[Name of the parish or the Service] is a reputable organization, and that's why we created this code of conduct for all our employees and our volunteers including clergy members, religious or laity.
+While our employees and volunteers all have unique importance and individuality, we are all collectively an organization committed to acting in the best interests of minors and vulnerable adults.
 Safety, rights and well-being of minors and vulnerable adults we serve are central to our daily activities.
-We develop constructive relationships with them with respect to reasonable limits.
+Within reasonable limits, we develop constructive relationships with this group.